Congratulations to Duane Wheeler of Vancouver, WA!!!

 Most of the time, the existing hardware is perfectly fine to reuse.
 I will remove any corrosion, lightly clean them, and always clean the top posts for good conductivity and appearance.
 I also install new fiber washers below the upper point bridge.

-If you'd prefer all new hardware, that's perfectly fine, but it will add to the cost of your service by about $6.50 per coil.
+If you'd prefer all new BRASS hardware, that's perfectly fine, but it will add to the cost of your service by about $6.50 per coil.

 Because the modern capacitors are thin enough to fit between the original glass insulator and the side wall of the coil box, I leave the glass insulators in place whenever possible.